 Your tow company might also offer different levels of service based on time and distance traveled.

-Generally speaking, most companies charge per mile over a set rate per hour, depending on when you call them.
-They also usually won’t start charging until after that first hour has passed.
+Generally speaking, most companies charge per mile over a set hourly rate, depending on when you call them.
+They also usually won’t start charging until after that first hour.

 Average Towing Costs for Cars